ivobos/ivobos-bazel-monorepo/README.md

 # ivobos-bazel-monorepo
 Sandbox monorepo setup with nix+bazel (but not bzlmod).
-It has python, react, go and other hello-world style apps.

 # nix setup
 Setup nix to get bazel, python and other build tools